connecting

 https://www.bps.lk

-Train Travel onward into Tea Country:
+Travel onward Kandy into Tea Country:

-The observation car is the last carriage of the government train with seats looking out to the large rear-end picture window.
+However if you do not like riding backwards, this may not be for you.
+The observation car is the last carriage of the government train with seats looking out from the large rear-end picture window.

 More Info on Travel Travel in Sri Lanka: https://www.seat61.com/SriLanka.htm